When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 But of course, you need to own the stuff before you can rent it out.
 You should also consider taking out an insurance policy if you’re renting out potentially dangerous items like DIY equipment.

 Is renting out equipment worth it?
-It can be, if you’re prepared for the reality.
+Yeah it can be, if you’re prepared for the reality.
 If you’ve got idle gear and a willingness to put in the work, why not give it a try?

 If you’ve got an empty garage or spare room, you might want to consider renting it out to others in need of storage space.
 Let’s unpack this passive income idea.